 CHINA: Textile Sector To Produce 6.5 Million Tons Of Cotton

+China's textile industry produced 4.8 million tons of cotton yarn in the first nine months of this year and the total annual output is expected to reach 6.5 million tons, Asia Pulse reported today.
+The planned target is 5.57 million tons.
 The annual target for chemical fibre was met in the first nine months of this year and the annual total is expected to reach 6.8 million tons.

 - US Q4 in brief – Foot Locker, Nordstrom, Carter's

 - Outdoor performance apparel 2016: A broader perspective

 - Technical textile markets: product developments and innovations, December 2016

 - Southeast Asia strategic sourcing review – a focus on Cambodia, Vietnam and Myanmar